microsoft/live-share/docs/collab-vs.md

 Owners can use all of their tools and services as they would normally but participants are only given access to the specific things the owner has shared with them.
 This includes code, running servers, debugging sessions and more.
 Currently all content that is shared is kept on the owner's machine and not synchronized to the cloud or on the participant's machine which enables _instant access_ and _increased security_.

-The advantage is that the entire solution is available the moment a participant joins and the moment an owner ends a collaboration session, the content is no longer available to any participant.
-While content will not be available to participants if the owner's machine is offline/shut down during a session, the collaboration session will automatically start up again for participants when the owner's machine is back online and the tool is re-opened.
+The advantage is that the entire solution is available the moment a participant joins and the moment an owner ends a collaboration session, the content is no longer available to any participant and temp files are automatically cleaned up.
+While content will not be available to participants if the owner's machine has offline/shut down during a session, sharing again reuses the same session ID to make joining again easy.

 ## Collaborative editing
 Once a participant has joined a collaboration session all collaborators will immediately be able to see each others edits and highlights in real-time.
 Simply select a file from the Solution Explorer and start editing.
 Participants will see edits as you make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.